paulmillr/noble-curves/README.md

 In browser, you could also include the single file from [GitHub's releases page](https://github.com/paulmillr/noble-curves/releases).

-The library is tree-shaking-friendly and does NOT expose root entry point as `import c from '@noble/curves'`.
+The library is tree-shaking-friendly and does not expose root entry point as `@noble/curves`.
 Instead, you need to import specific primitives.
 This is done to ensure small size of your apps.

 Package consists of two parts: